Tiercen/mdlperry/README.md

 I will be creating a very robust portfolio site that allows for easy updating when things change.
 This will be accomplished by setting up most of the copy for this site inside a JSON file.
 I envision this being extremely useful in sections for work history, life events, and hobbies or interests.

+One of the objectives of this assignment is to use JavaScript to provide interactivity on the site from the user.
+To do this I am going to prompt the user to select a theme for the site.
+Professional or Personal.
+Selecting one will change the color and layout of the page as well as the information being displayed.
+For instance: If you select professional you will see a very clean modern online resume detailing my current state and sharing work history and appropriate skills.
+If you select the personal theme you will see a heavily artistically styled site detailing my personal life sharing life events, hobbies, and current things I am working on.
+Like building up my full stack development skill.

 ## Portfolio Sections

 1. Basic Info